-The Eagle Cliff Cabin is unique and a fascinating little place.
-Many artifacts from when a miner still lived here are around: Pots, pans, and utensils are scattered about wooden shelves.
-The cabin has a crude fireplace and stove, a window with panes of glass, and a roof made of flattened tin cans and native pinyon logs.
-It is a wonderful glimpse into the life of a solitary miner.
+The Eagle Cliff Cabin is a unique and fascinating little place.
+Many artifacts left over from mining days are still here: Pots, pans, and utensils are scattered about the old wooden shelves.
+The cabin has a crude stacked rock fireplace and stove.
+A single window with original panes of glass is in one wall.
+And a roof made of flattened tin cans and supported by native pinyon logs lies overhead.
+This is a wonderful glimpse into the life of a solitary prospector.

 Discovered by Robert Muir in 1895, a 75-foot shaft was put in following a vein of gold.
 By 1916, Bill Keys owned it.
 Some minor production was done by his brother-in-law, Albert Lawton, and a partner in 1933.
 They milled the ore at Keys’ Wall Street Mill.
 After that, the mine was only intermittently worked in small batches.
 It was never a big producer or very profitable.
 It also never had a road built to the mine so all the ore had to be packed out on mules.
 Exactly who built the rock cabin and lived there remains unclear.
 Some sources believe it was Lawton.

 Farther to the north and down a steep, massive jumble of boulders is another prospect.
 A small blacksmith area marks the shaft entrance.
 You can see it on the right if you look carefully from the overlook.
 It is difficult to reach however and not really worth the effort.

 Parking for the trailhead is at the Desert Queen Mine and Pine City Backcountry Trailhead.
 To find it, head 1.6 miles west of Jumbo Rocks Campground, turn right (north) onto Geology Tour (dirt) Road and follow it 1.3 miles to the end.
 The dirt parking lot holds about six cars.